"FIFA 20" Guide: Tips, Tricks, and Kicks

 - Use the correct cross.
-If your player is close to the front post, use a double tap on the cross button (X) to hit him on the front post.
-If he is closer to the back post, use a single tap.
-If there are no opponents and you find yourself on the wing, triple tap the cross button to fire a driven ball across.
+If your player is close to the front post, use a double-tap on the cross button (X) to hit him on the front post.
+If he is closer to the back post, use a single tap with decent power.

 - Do not run your defenders out all the time.
-Many people fall into the trap of charging out to get the ball from the opponent.
-This is just counterproductive as it leaves huge gaps in your defense that your opponent can pass through.
+Many people fall into a trap when charging out to get the ball from the opponent.
+This is just counterproductive, as it leaves huge gaps in your defense that your opponent can pass through.

 - Focus on stopping passes.
 Keep your defense in formation and mark up the passes your opponent makes.
 Stopping passes is key to preventing the other team from scoring.

 - Use the jockey tactic.
-Hold A while your opponent attempts to dribble past you.
-Do not over-use this technique as it gives the other team lots of space.
-But on the wing, it works to stop the players going past you or crossing the ball.
+Hold "A" while your opponent attempts to dribble past you.
+Do not over-use this technique, as it gives the other team lots of space.
+But on the wing, it works to stop the players from going past you or crossing the ball.